 The current executable has several assumptions involved.

-The interviewers leave the central facility in groups of same size and the time demand of each village is expressed in terms of the time required by this dgroup.
+The interviewers leave the central facility in groups of same size and the time demand of each village is expressed in terms of the time required by this group.

 The central facility has a time_demand of 0.
 The demand of central facility is met outside the optimization by vehicles that return early or on the last day.